rfo909/CFT/README.md

 CFT started life as a way to create config files, copy files to remote hosts and starting and stopping remote services, all via PowerShell.
 Soon followed log collection and searching.

-CFT is a terminal based, interactive programming language, for automation of all kinds.
+CFT is a terminal based, interactive programming language, for automation of all kinds:

+- copying files
+- running programs on remote hosts
+- doing stuff with PowerShell without typing all that text over and over
+- setting up software
+- collecting log files
+- manage services

 It is written in Java, and is in active use on Windows and Linux.

 ## Features